apigee/api-platform-samples/README.md

 * `proxy_gen.sh`: A simple script that interacts with the API Services platform to locally generate an API proxy scaffold.

+* `/org-snapshot`: A configurable tool that retrieves organization settings from the API Services platform by using management server API calls.

 # Get help and interact with other API developers

 For assistance, post to the [The Apigee Developer Forum](http://support.apigee.com)